jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 {{ env, state | translated_code ⇓ result | final_state }}.
 ```

-This is the predicate that defines our semantics, explaining how to evaluate a translated Rust code in an environment `env` and a state `state`, to obtain a result `result` and a final state `final_state`.
+This predicate defines our semantics, explaining how to evaluate a translated Rust code in an environment `env` and a state `state`, to obtain a result `result` and a final state `final_state`.
 We use an environment in addition to a state to initialize various globals and other information related to the execution context.
-For example, here we use the environment to store the `caller` of the contract and the pointer to the list of logs.
+For example, here, we use the environment to store the `caller` of the contract and the pointer to the list of logs.

 ### Semantics